clampz/clampz.github.io/_posts/2017-09-3-twctf-simple-cipher.md

 [*] key: ENJ0YH8 flag = TWCTF{Z
 ```

-but i think these are the most likely:
+but i think these are the most likely (expanded the ones that were promising):

 ```
 [*] key: ENJ0YHO flag = TWCTF{C